 12.4.
 Survival.
 Section 1 (Definitions), Section 5 (Data), Section 6 (Confidentiality; Feedback), Section 7 (Intellectual Property), Section 8 (Representations and Warranties; Disclaimer), Section 9 (Indemnification), Section 10 (Limitation of Liability), Section 12.3 (Effect of Termination), this Section 12.4 (Survival), and Section 13 (Miscellaneous Provisions) shall survive the expiration or termination of this Agreement.

 13.2.
 Publicity.
-Argyle may publicly list Customer as a customer of Argyle and use Customer’s name, trademarks, service marks, trade names, and logos for marketing or promotional purposes and in other communications with existing or potential Argyle customers, resellers, or investors.
+Argyle may publicly list Client as a customer of Argyle and use Client’s name, trademarks, service marks, trade names, and logos for marketing or promotional purposes and in other communications with existing or potential Argyle customers, resellers, or investors.

 13.3.
 Governing Law.
 This Agreement is governed by the laws of the State of New York, without reference to its conflict of laws principles.
 The United Nations Convention on Contracts for the International Sale of Goods will not apply to this Agreement.
 All claims arising under this Agreement will be litigated exclusively in the federal or state courts of New York County, New York.
 The Parties submit to the jurisdiction in those courts.